-A. EHCP means Education Health Care Plan which details all the difficulties that a child faces across a number of different areas of learning.
+A. An EHCP details all the difficulties that a child faces across a number of different areas of learning.
 It identifies the support that a child will need but makes it clear that this will "not necessarily be in the form of 1:1 support."
 Research shows that having 1:1 support Is detrimental to a child's development and independence and does not prepare them for secondary school or for later life.